Attorney at Law

 Bar Association and Illinois State Bar Association continuing

 legal education seminars.
-He was past Chairman, Municipal Department
+Past Chairman, Municipal Department

 Committee of Chicago Bar Association; member Chicago Bar Association